Ronald True: Dissociative identity disorder

 By 1920, True's daily morphine intake had increased to up to thirty grains.
 His behaviour was also markedly more erratic.
 At the insistence of his wife and mother, he spent approximately six months in a Southsea nursing home for treatment of his morphia addiction and the resulting mental ailments, which included an incipient split personality.
 While incarcerated at this facility, True was observed to be prone to sudden mood swings, and to frequently simply sit in silence for long periods of time while staring at either the sea or the sky.
 He was also convinced he was shadowed by a doppelgänger who shared his name (but spelled Ronald Trew) and who was his mortal enemy.

 On several occasions, True would absent himself from his nursing home and travel to London, where he would survive via acts of theft and passing forged cheques, although whenever confronted with bills or proof of his fraudulent activities, he would insist the matter he was confronted with did not belong to him, but "the other Ronald True."

 Upon discharging himself from this nursing home, True relocated with his wife to Portsmouth.
 He and his wife lived together in this city for approximately twelve months.
 At the insistence of his family, True again became an in-patient at a nursing home in an effort to cure him of his morphine addiction.
-Upon his discharge, he briefly lived with his aunt in Folkestone, to whom he claimed three palmists across the world had informed him he was to be murdered at "the hands of a woman" and that, as he was only destined to life a short life, he intended to maximise his pleasures.
+Upon his discharge, he briefly lived with his aunt in Folkestone, to whom he claimed three palmists across the world had informed him he was to be murdered at "the hands of a woman" and that, as he was only destined to live a short life, he intended to maximise his pleasures.

 In late 1921, True abandoned his wife and child—removing both as beneficiaries from his will—after learning she had resumed her acting career.
 Shortly thereafter, he relocated alone to London, falsely informing his family a Mr. Harris had offered him a lucrative job.
 From thereon, he supported himself via his weekly allowance and by committing various acts of petty theft and fraud.